2017–18 Kennesaw State Owls women's basketball team

-The 2017–18 Kennesaw State Owls women's basketball team represents Kennesaw State University during the 2017–18 NCAA Division I women's basketball season.
-The Owls, led by second year head coach Agnus Berenato, play their home games at the KSU Convocation Center and are members of the Atlantic Sun Conference.
+The 2017–18 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2017–18 NCAA Division I women's basketball season.
+The Owls, led by second year head coach Agnus Berenato, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
 They finished the season 7–19, 3–11 in A-Sun play to finish in seventh place.
 They lost in the quarterfinals of the A-Sun Tournament to Jacksonville.